NI Water used wrong law to implement hosepipe ban and is threatening criminal records for nonexistent ‘crimes’

 However, that does not contain the wide-ranging powers which NI Water is exercising.
 Those are instead found in the Flood and Water Management Act 2010.
 The only two provisions not lifted from that legislation are a ban on filling an ornamental fountain or cleaning “other artificial surfaces”.

-When asked about the situation, NI Water told the News Letter it was “content that the prohibitions contained within the hosepipe ban notice are in line with Article 116”.
+When asked about the situation, NI Water said it was “content that the prohibitions contained within the hosepipe ban notice are in line with Article 116”.

 It said that because the 2006 Order provides a definition of “private motor car” which includes any vehicle drawn by a private motor car, that included boats – even though some boats cannot be towed by cars – and said that Article 116 does not include a definition of “private garden”.